-Financial instruments carried on the statement of financial position include bank and shortterm deposits, investment securities, loans, due from related parties, other receivables, policyholders' liabilities, debt security in issue, accounts payable and due to related parties.
-The standard treatment for recognition, derecognition, classification and measurement of the Company's financial instruments are noted below in notes (i) - (iv), whilst, additional information on specific categories of the company's financial instruments are discussed in Notes 3(g) and 3(j) - 3(k).
+Financial instruments carried on the statement of financial position include bank and shortterm deposits, investment securities, loans, due from related parties, other receivables, insurance and investment contracts, borrowings, mutual fund obligations, debt security in issue, accounts payable and due to related parties.
+The standard treatment for recognition, derecognition, classification and measurement of the Company's financial instruments is noted below in notes (i) - (iv), whilst, additional information on specific categories of the Company's financial instruments is discussed in Notes 3(g) and 3(j) - 3(k).